 Waste management at Boston University is an important part of maintaining a sanitary and environmentally friendly community.
-Facilities Management & Planning oversees both the disposal of trash and the recycling of an increasing amount of material, from paper to furniture.
+Campus Planning & Operations oversees both the disposal of trash and the recycling of an increasing amount of material, from paper to furniture.

 These compacting trash receptacles are self-powered, harnessing the sun’s rays for 100% of their energy needs.
 The units take up about the same space as traditional trash bins, but have five times the capacity for trash.
 Through a wireless connection, collection vehicles are alerted when Bigbelly receptacles are full.
 Bigbelly trash compactors have reduced on-campus trash collection from 14 times/week to an average of 1.6 times/week.
 Solar compaction has reduced fuel use and associated greenhouse gas emissions by 80%.
 The University is completing the expansion of this program to provide coverage to nearly 100% of the campus.